yamahigashi/MayaUvSnapshotPlus/README.md

 - Hard Edge Display: Emphasizes critical edges of the model.
 - UV Seam Detection: Clearly indicates the seams in UV maps. (maya 2023 or later)
-- Edge Crease Highlighting: Visually identifies folding or curved edges. (maya 2023 or later)
+- Edge Crease Highlighting: Visually identifies folding or curved edges.
 - Display of edges any angle: Edges with two or more sides at a specified angle are displayed.
 - Customizable Colors and Widths: Adjust the edge colors and widths according to user preference or specific needs.